andrew-edwards/git-workshop/README.md

 Hello again....
 Andy's edit.

 Andy adding this on 24th April.
 Then adding this.
+And now this.....
+And again.
+And again....

 git-workshop is a repository for learning how to use git version control.
 Also included are examples for using *Latex* and the R package *knitr* to apply version control to documents